 Australia is a major global producer of wool and we bear the sad distinction of being the only place in the world where mulesing still occurs.
-Merino sheep originally had smooth skin, with no wrinkles.
-But a breed was introduced in 1883 with folds of skin in order to yield more wool.
-Those folds, in combination with Australia’s warm temperatures and fly species, resulted in a serious condition called ‘flystrike’, where blowfly maggots infest the rear ends of sheep.
-To counteract the problem of flystrike, mulesing was developed by John Mules in 1931.
+Merino sheep originally had smooth skin, but a breed was introduced in 1883 with folds of skin in order to yield more wool.

 What you can do

 Mulesing is largely a forgotten animal welfare issue in Australia, and it’s one you can help bring awareness to.
-With more than 10 million lambs affected by this painful procedure every year, this campaign can have a major impact for animals.
+With more than 10 million lambs affected by this painful procedure every year, spreading the word can have a major impact:

-✔ If you’re buying clothing or any goods made from wool, download the Better Wool Guide and use it to make kinder purchases.
+✔ If you choose to buy clothing or any goods made from wool, download the Better Wool Guide using the form below, and use it to make kinder purchases.

-✔ Share our campaign and our mulesing explainer video to help get the word out.
+✔ Share our campaign and our mulesing explainer video.